yaronveg/Black-Jack21/README.md

 ### ♦ Game UI ♦
 The Players scores are displayed tward the center of the screen ("Player: 0" "Dealer: 0").
-The sum of you hand score is displayed under your cards ("hand: 0").
+The sum of you hand score is displayed under your cards ("Current Hand: 0").
 Your actions are displayed as buttons beneath your hand score.

 ### ♣ Game start ♣